Ray Galton: Personal life and death

 Galton married Tonia Phillips in 1956, and they had three children; she died from cancer in 1995.
 He died on 5 October 2018.
 Galton's family said he died in his sleep at a family home after a long period suffering from dementia.

+His Manager Tessa Le Bars said in a statement “I have had the great honour of working with Ray for over 50 years and for the last 40 as his manager and friend.
+With his lifelong co-writer, the late Alan Simpson, they were regarded as the Fathers and creators of British sitcom.
+The end of an iconic era, but the legacy of Hancock’s Half Hour, Steptoe and Son and over 600 scripts is huge.
+They will endure, inspire and bring laughter to the nation for evermore".